Where Can I Mount a Wind Turbine?

 So you studied the maps and collected local wind data.
 You know wind power is cost-effective in your area.
-Now it's time to site the turbine.
+Now it's time to site your wind turbine.
 Here is how to maximize efficiency and safety while being a good neighbor.

 Get Above the Trees

 The American Wind Energy Association recommends placing the bottom edge of the rotor blade at least 30 feet above any trees or buildings within a 500-foot radius.
-Such barriers slow wind speed and create turbulence, which causes undue wear on a turbine and reduces efficiency.
+Such barriers would otherwise slow wind speed and create turbulence, causing undue wear on a turbine and reducing efficiency.
 Also, be sure to measure 30 feet from the expected full-growth height of any trees, not the current height.